DNA immunotherapies for hepatitis

 Current therapies are associated with significant side effects.
-Inovio believes a therapeutic DNA vaccine to treat HBV and/or HCV would offer physicians a powerful tool in the fight against this all-too common infectious disease.
+Inovio believes a DNA immune therapy to treat HBV and/or HCV would offer physicians a powerful tool in the fight against this all-too common infectious disease.
 Inovio’s strategy is to advance hepatitis synthetic vaccines through multiple collaborations to fund and conduct relevant clinical studies, as shown in the table below.

 |Candidate||Vaccine Type||Disease Type||Target Antigens||Collaborator|